zextras/tech-doc/source/carbonio/auth.rst

 |auth| for Admins
 =================

 This section is dedicated to administrators and the activities they can carry out to manage and maintain |auth|.
-Here administrators can find the requirements for the various authentication methods, then the installation instructions.
-Credential management follows, with the option to customise the login page at the end.
+Here administrators can find the requirements for the various authentication methods, then the installation instructions and finally the credential management.

 .. _auth_requirements: